nus-te3201/website/admin/index.md

 You will be building a personal assistant chat-bot software named _PAC_ (_PAC_ is a temporary name; you should give a different name to your own chat bot)

-**_Basic_ Functionality for PAC**:
+**_Basic_ Functionality**:

 1. PAC interface can be text-based (i.e., no need for a graphical UI)
-1. PAC helps with storing and retrieving one type of data that is useful to the user. e.g. details of contacts, todo items, appointments, deadlines, reminders, technical terms to remember, etc. Here is an example interaction between PAC and the user.
+1. PAC helps with storing and retrieving one type of data that is useful to the user. e.g. details of contacts, todo items, appointments, deadlines, reminders, technical terms to remember, etc. Here is an example interaction between a user and a PAC that deals with TODO items:
    ```
    >> Hi, I'm PAC.
-What can I do for you?
+What can I do to help you with your TODOs?

-   add todo Return library book
+   add Return library book
-   >> TODO added: Return library book"
+   >> TODO added: Return library book

-   list todo
+   list
    >> Here are the list of TODOs you have:
    1. Return library book
    2. Do TE3201 exercises